 This subclause specifies aspects of PASN authentication when one of FT AKMPs 00-0F-AC: [3, 4, 13, 19] is used as the Base AKMP.

-PASN authentication with FT relies on FT key hierarchy already being established via the FT initial mobility domain association (13.4.2 (FT initial mobility domain association in an RSN)).
-PASN protocol messages carry FT PMKR1Name as the PMKID, and the PASN PTKSA is established like any other Base AKMP.
+PASN authentication, when used with FT and as an RSNA protocol, relies on FT key hierarchy already being established via the FT initial mobility domain association (13.4.2 (FT initial mobility domain association in an RSN)).
+PASN protocol messages carry FT PMKR10Name and PMKR0Nameas the PMKID, and the PASN PTKSA is established like any other Base AKMP.